 Hemp Seed Oil

 Hemp Seed Oil is extracted from the seeds of Hemp, and it is frequently used in recipes as a substitute for vegetable or olive oil.
 It’s rich in omega-3, a fatty acid that’s been shown to help with a variety of health issues and is often found in nutrient-rich foods.
 Hemp Seed Oil is also used in shampoos, facial scrubs and makeup products.

 While Hemp Seed Oil is made from the seeds of the plant, CBD Oil and Hemp Oil are extracted from the flowers and stalks of Industrial Hemp.
 Hemp Seed Oil also has more nutritional value than CBD Oil, although it doesn’t have as many health benefits as CBD.

 In its most natural form, Hemp looks like most other plants.
 To get CBD Oil, raw Hemp undergoes an extraction process.
 At Hemp Bombs, our extraction process results in the most premium final products to ensure you get all the benefits of our high-quality CBD.

 This is where things get murky.
 Some people use Hemp Oil as a term for Hemp Seed Oil, while others use CBD Oil and Hemp Oil interchangeably.
 How do you know whether you’re buying Hemp (CBD) Oil or Hemp (Hemp Seed) Oil?
 The easiest way to find out is to research the brand and learn more about the purported benefits of the product.
-Remember that Hemp Seed Oil is known primarily for its cooking and skincare benefits, while CBD Oil is popular because of its potential wellness boost and the positive mood changes it might bring.
+Remember that Hemp Seed Oil is known primarily for its cooking and skincare benefits, while CBD Oil is popular because of its potential wellness boost and its potential to boost your state of mind.
 Although the lingo surrounding Hemp products can be difficult to remember, it’ll help you remain an informed consumer as you begin to buy CBD products.

 CBD Oil vs. Hemp Oil: Where To Buy